petkus/parkinsons_Kaggle/README.md

 # Parkinson's Freezing of Gait Prediction

-This repo is code for the [https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/](Parkinson's Freezing of Gait Prediction Kaggle competition).
+This repo is code for the [Parkinson's Freezing of Gait Prediction Kaggle competition](https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/).

 ## Description of Files/Folders